-A. Purpose.
-The purpose of this Section is to provide persons or political committees adversely affected by administrative determinations and decisions made under this Chapter with a timely, effective, and impartial appeal and review of the determination.
-Hearings will be heard by a member of the outside panel of hearings officers recommended by the Public Campaign Finance Commission and appointed by the Director.

-B. Types of Hearings.

-- 1. Certification Hearings.
-A candidate who has received a determination denying certification or an opponent of a candidate who has been granted certification may challenge a certification decision by filing a written request for a hearing as outlined in Subsection 2.16.170.C. - 2.
+- A. Purpose.
+The purpose of this Section is to provide persons or political committees adversely affected by administrative determinations and decisions made under this Chapter with a timely, effective, and impartial appeal and review of the determination a Hearings Officer, to be Hearings will be heard by a member of the outside panel of hearings officers recommended by the Public Campaign Finance Commission Open and Accountable Elections Commission and appointed by the Director. - B. Types of Hearings. - 1.
+Certification Hearings.
+A candidate who has received a determination denying certification or an opponent of a candidate who has been granted certification may challenge a certification decision by filing a written request for a hearing as outlined in Subsection 2.16.170 C.

 Matching Fund Hearings.
-A candidate who has received a determination granting or denying public contribution matching or an opponent of a candidate who has been granted public contribution matching may challenge the public contribution matching decision by filing a written request for a hearing as outlined in Subsection 2.16.170.C. - 3.
-Penalty Hearings.
-A candidate, person or political committee who has received a notice of proposed penalty from the Director may challenge the proposed penalty by filing a written request for a hearing as outlined in Subsection 2.16.170.C.
+A candidate who has received a determination granting or denying public contribution matching or an opponent of a candidate who has been granted public contribution matching may challenge the public contribution matching decision by filing a written request for a hearing as outlined in Subsection 2.16.170 C.

-C. Requests for Hearings.

-- 1. The written request for a hearing shall be filed with the Director not later than: - a.
+- 3. Penalty Hearings.
+A candidate, person or political committee who has received a notice of proposed penalty from the Director may challenge the proposed penalty by filing a written request for a hearing as outlined in Subsection 2.16.170 C. - C. Requests for Hearings. - 1.
+The written request for a hearing shall be filed with the Director not later than: - a.
 7 days after the mailing of the determination for a certification or public contribution matching hearing; or - b.
 7 days after the mailing of the notice of proposed penalty for a penalty hearing. - 2.
 The request shall be filed pursuant to forms and procedures recommended by the Commission and adopted by rule.
 The written request shall contain either a copy of, or a full and complete description of, the decision or determination appealed and a statement of grounds upon which it is contended that the decision or determination is invalid, unauthorized, or otherwise improper, together with such other information as the Director may by require by rule. - 3.
-No person or political committee other than those described in Subsection 2.16.170.B. may be a party to any hearing conducted under this Section.

-D. Conduct of Hearings.

-- 1. As provided in Section 2.16.130, the Public Campaign Finance Commission shall recommend to the Director for appointment an outside panel of hearings officers to review cases and make determinations under this Section. - 2.
-The Director shall designate and appoint the hearings officers based upon the recommendations of the Public Campaign Finance Commission. - 3.
-Written requests for hearings shall be filed with the Director within the deadlines established in Subsection 2.16.170.C.
-The Public Campaign Finance Commission shall coordinate with the hearings officer panel to assign a hearings officer to the case and set a hearing date within the timelines established in Subsection 2.16.170.D.4. - 4.
+No person or political committee other than those described in Subsection 2.16.170 B. may be a party to any hearing conducted under this Section. - D. Conduct of Hearings. - 1.
+As provided in Section 2.16.130, the Open and Accountable Elections Public Campaign Finance Commission shall recommend to the Director for appointment an outside panel of hearings officers to review cases and make determinations under this Section. - 2.
+The Director shall designate and appoint the hearings officers based upon the recommendations of the Public Campaign Finance Open and Accountable Elections Commission. - 3.
+Written requests for hearings shall be filed with the Director within the deadlines established in Subsection 2.16.170 C. The Public Campaign Finance- Open and Accountable Elections Commission shall coordinate with the hearings officer panel to assign a hearings officer to the case and set a hearing date within the timelines established in Subsection 2.16.170 D.4. - 4.
 The date set for hearings under this Section shall be: